pyjamaSamm/stamp-rally/README.md

 Browser behaviour is not covered by `npm test`; changes to `index.html` still want a manual pass through create → bind a stall → open a round → scan.

-## The `.dc.html` files

-`Stamp Rally.dc.html` and `stamp-rally.dc.html` are byte-identical copies of `index.html`, kept for the Design Canvas editor.
-If you edit `index.html`, re-copy it over both or they will drift.